learn-co-curriculum/curriculum-homework-js/instructions.md

 In this repository, you'll find a `README.md` file.
 This is a historical snapshot of a lesson that introduces students to the concept of `self` in Ruby.

-The `README.md` needs to be revised to teach the learning objectives in Python rather than Ruby.
-Please make edits to improve the content and translate the syntax of the example code to Python.
+The `README.md` needs to be revised to teach the learning objectives in JavaScript rather than Ruby.
+Please make edits to improve the content and translate the syntax of the example code to JavaScript.

 You can assume that students working on this lesson are familiar with the `class` keyword, instance attributes, and instance methods.